 Clicking an object shows everything related to that object by fading unrelated objects, as shown:

 Clicking Spotlight removes the faded, unrelated objects from the view entirely.

-Clicking the selected object at the top, or double-clicking it in the view, takes you to the Details page for that object for further investigation.
+Click the selected object at the top, or double-click it in the view to open the Details view for that object for further investigation.

 If your environment includes both SAM and SolarWinds Data Performance Analyzer (DPA), you can use the DPA Integration Module (DPAIM) to visualize DPA data in AppStack.
 To learn more, see Use the DPA Integration Module with SAM.